 The only downside here is that you can’t tick off any comments from the older versions because you need your reviewers to be able to see them.

 Compare versions and comments side by side with Filestage

 Filestage makes it easy to compare versions side by side and see what’s changed.
 You can click on comments in the previous version to jump to that point in the document.
 Then you can make sure the changes meet your feedback in the new version.

 Version control is important for keeping the quality of your documents as high as possible.
 A strong document version control system also helps you minimize wasted time and money across your company.

-You can version control a document in Google Docs by going to File > Version history.
+If you do, however, decide to use Google Docs for version control, you can do it by going to File > Version history.
 From there, you can either browse through your version history or name the current version of your document.

 This would be a useful feature if more people knew where to find it.
 But it falls down when it comes to feedback and document reviews because the comments don’t appear when you hop between versions.

 You can version control a document in Microsoft Word by clicking on the file name at the top of your window, then click “Version History”.
 A sidebar will appear on the right with all your different versions.

 Click on a version to open it in a separate window as a read-only document.
 You’ll then have the option to compare or restore that version and any changes that have been made.

 This feature makes it easy to spot the differences between one version and the next.
 But since Microsoft Word creates a new version after each edit, you could easily end up with hundreds of versions to search through to find the exact one you want.